 1. Carrying on the Work of Jesus

 John 14:12a: “Truly, truly, I say to you, whoever believes in me will also do the works that I do.”
-Two crucial observations.
-This promise is not made to the apostles alone, but to all who believe.
-And second, this is a promise that we will do Jesus’ works.
-It’s not yet a promise that we will do greater works, just Jesus’ works.
+Two crucial observations: First, his promise is not made to the apostles alone, but to all who believe.
+And second, this is a promise that we will do Jesus’s works.
+It’s not yet a promise that we will do greater works, just Jesus’s works.

 Just Normal Christianity